erizov/Professor/semester_3/lecture_11_dynamic_programming/edit_distance/README.md

 ### Short Description

-A dynamic programming algorithm that calculates the minimum number of operations needed to transform one string into another.
+A dynamic programming algorithm that calculates the minimum number of operations (insertions, deletions, substitutions) needed to transform one string into another.
+Solves problems like spell checking, DNA sequence alignment, and version control diff algorithms.
+Example: Converting 'kitten' to 'sitting' requires 3 operations (k→s, e→i, add g).
+Works by building a matrix of edit distances between all prefixes of both strings.

 **Key Characteristics:**
 - **Time Complexity**: Varies